kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Lesson2_Eliminating_Duplicates_with_DISTINCT.md

 -- Find inconsistent data entry
 SELECT DISTINCT UPPER(City) AS City, COUNT(*) AS Variations FROM (
-    SELECT DISTINCT City FROM Employees WHERE City IS NOT NULL ) cities
+    SELECT DISTINCT City FROM Employees e WHERE City IS NOT NULL ) cities
 GROUP BY UPPER(City)
 HAVING COUNT(*) > 1;